shamakson/ansible_for_SysAdmin/README.md

-### Ansible playbooks for day-to-day Linux SysAdmin activities
+### Ansible playbooks for day-to-day Linux SysAdmin/Engineer activities
 Ansible is a open-source configuration management, software provisioning, and application deployment tool.
 It runs on Unix-like operating systems, and can configure both Unix-like systems and also Microsoft Windows.
-It's a great tool for system administrators as it helps them to achieve standardization and collaborate on daily activities, including:
+It's a great tool for system administrators/engineers as it helps them to achieve standardization and collaborate on daily activities, including:

 1. Installing, configuring, and provisioning servers and applications
 2. Updating and upgrading systems regularly